JHaller634/JHaller634/README.md

-I think I did it but I have no idea
+I think I did it

 **I don't know how to code**

-I hope I did this correctly
+I'm very lost